sveltetools/svelte-pathfinder/README.md

 });
 ```

-#### Note: right now you can't use `pathfinder` directly via imports in SSR rendered applications (like the other Svelte stores).
-Pass `pathfinder` instance to root component via props and use it in all components of application.
+> ⚠️ Note: you can't use `pathfinder` stores by just directly import it in SSR rendered applications (just like the other Svelte stores), because, in-fact, they're global to the entire server instance.
+To avoid it, just pass `pathfinder` instance to root component via props and use it in all components of application.
 For example using context:

 ```svelte
 <!-- App.svelte -->